1. What is animal-welfare about?

 You should care about the topic of animal-welfare because whether you believe it or not, what you think about animals matters because it affects what you do – and your actions matter.
 For example, what you think about animals affects how you spend your money, whether you obey or support certain laws, how you engage with others in your community, what you expect from authority figures, and even how “happy” you perceive yourself to be.
 Basically, all of reality is made of what you and I think.
 If we intend to take serious interest in our well-being, then we should also care about the topic of animal-welfare.

 The topic of animal-welfare allows philosophers to explore questions that involve humans in a slightly more objective and impersonal way.
 This allows philosophers to examine areas of the topic that most people might find uncomfortable, uninteresting, or sometimes just plain silly.
 But by being able to explore a topic very freely in this way can allow us to make important distinctions that we weren’t able to make before.
 For example, it can help us suddenly become aware of our own implicit biases.
 Descartes revealed to us that he sometimes wonders whether other humans might really be “automatons” that were only dressed up to look like humans on the outside.
 Thinking about this topic can also help us to question whether we sometimes treat each other like “animals.”
-And if it seems to be the case that we sometimes do, then why it is that we immediately think that being treated like an “animal” is so bad to us.
+And if it seems to be the case that we sometimes do, then we might also think about why it is that we consider it to be such a bad thing to be treated “like an animal” or to act “like an animal”.

 People care about animal welfare for different reasons.
-Some people like and care about animals because they’re interesting or useful (perhaps Aristotelians might think this way).
-Some people only care about them because the way we think and treat animals makes better or worse as a “human” (perhaps Kantians think this way).
-Some people care about nonhuman animals because we are the same insofar as their shared capability for sentience, possessing preferences, and for self-movement (I think this way).
+Some people like and care about animals because animals interesting or useful (perhaps some Aristotelians think this way).
+Some people only care about them because the way we think and treat animals makes us better or worse as a person (perhaps Kantians think this way).
+Some people care about nonhuman animals because we are the same insofar as their shared capability for sentience, possessing preferences, and for self-movement (I think this way); perhaps, to care for the animal is to care for the self.

 3. What is my position on the issue of animal-welfare?

-My own view of animals is rooted in my belief that animals are important messengers and indicators.
-Part of doing our task well is to be able to understand these messages.
+My own view of animals is rooted in my belief that animals are valuable messengers, and also important indicators.
+Part of doing our task well (as human beings) is to be able to understand these messages.
 We can start by learning how to understand what they have to tell us.
 Instead of trying to control, manipulate, exploit, modify, or even to cater to them, I think that the correct attitude to have towards animals is one that aims for mindfulness.
-When we are perfectly mindful, we will be in the best position to deliberate about the future.
-Protecting animals and their rights helps us to preserve our ability to connect with the gods.
+When we are perfectly mindful, we will be in the best position to deliberate about the best possible future.
+Protecting animals and their rights helps us to preserve our ability to connect with nature and to gain understanding about our own selves.
 All sentient beings have a natural right to autonomy.
 This right is grounded in the fact of their sentience (or, as I like to think of it, their sensitivity).
 [To note, my notion of sensitivity is not a utilitarian notion; rather, it is a Socratic virtue.]

 I think that it is important to the project of “mindfulness” that animals as be as genuine and as free from interference as we can safely allow.
 It is a matter of respect and justice.
-This can mean no genetic-modification of living organisms, and no coerced and/or artificial breeding.
+But what would this “mindfulness” look like?
+It might mean no genetic-modification of living organisms, and no coerced and/or artificial breeding.
 It can also mean no factory-farming practices.
-And, it might ultimately mean that human populations should be severely reduced so that we can make room for animals and their rights without having to cater to them.
+Finally, it might ultimately mean a severe reduction in human population (from what it is currently) so that we can make room for animals and their rights — without having to cater to them.

 Question: Do you think that humans should have paternalistic stances towards nonhuman animals?
 What should our relationship with nonhuman animals be like?